Dr Angela Scott Medical Award 2019-20

 How do I apply?

-You can apply online through King's Student Records from April 2019.
+You can apply online through King's Student Records now.

 Once you have logged in, find the ‘My Fund Application’ box and select 'click here to view your funding options'.